zelmer69/dualsense4GTA5/README.md

 player led shows how many stars you got

 touchpad led starts flashing when you wanted or when you in police car

+DO NOT USE IT IN ONLINE MAY CAUSE BAN

 ALSO i creating a game about police join my discord server to get more info https://discord.gg/Y9Xp8z6M4r